airbnb/synapse/README.md

   this is case-sensitive.
 * `tag_value`: the value to match on.
 Case-sensitive.

-Additionally, you MUST supply `server_port_override` in the `haproxy` section of the configuration as this watcher does not know which port the backend service is listening on.
+Additionally, you MUST supply [`backend_port_override`](#backend_port_override) in the service configuration as this watcher does not know which port the backend service is listening on.

 The following options are optional, provided the well-known `AWS_` environment variables shown are set.
 If supplied, these options will